Naywia/TheMovies/README.md

 * Display available seats in the theater

 ## Installation
-This project is not meant for installation as it is still a school project under development.
+This project is not intended for installation as it is a school project, still under development.

 ## Technologies
 #### Language: